linebender/rfcs/rfcs/0006-widgets-in-arenas.md

 ## User-facing explanation

 Containers widgets store their children through `WidgetPod`s.
-For all intents and purposes, a `WidgetPod<MyWidget>` stores an both an instance of `MyWidget` and some metadata common to all widgets, like its position, size, and various update flags.
+For all intents and purposes, a `WidgetPod<MyWidget>` stores both an instance of `MyWidget` and some metadata common to all widgets, like its position, size, and various update flags.

 The root WidgetPod is owned by the `RenderRoot` type.

 WidgetPods will gate access to the widget they hold.
-A `WidgetPod<MyWidget>` doesn't not unconditionally give you a `&mut MyWidget` reference; this is to enforce that any code that mutates child widgets will also update invalidation flags and uphold invariants.
+A `WidgetPod<MyWidget>` will never unconditionally give you a `&mut MyWidget` reference; this is to enforce that any code that mutates child widgets will also update invalidation flags and uphold invariants.

 There are a few different ways to access child widgets, which we'll cover in turn.